1123/spring-kafka-stream-with-state-store/README.md

 # spring-kafka-stream-with-state-store
-Sample Spring Boot Application for Stateful Transformations of Messages

 This is a sample Spring Boot application for a stateful transformation with Kafka-Streams.
+It reads messages from one topic, and outputs pairs of these messages to a new topic.

 Prerequisites: